-The ship is equipped with a fibre-optic shipboard wide area network (SWAN) from Raytheon, which connects ship systems, sensors and combat systems to the ship’s command consoles.
+The ship is equipped with a fibre-optic shipboard wide area network (SWAN) from Raytheon, which connects ship systems, sensors, and combat systems to the ship’s command consoles.

-Countermeasure technology of San Antonio Class vessels
+Countermeasure technology of San Antonio class vessels

-The ship is equipped with the AN / SLQ-25A Nixie towed decoy system, from Argon ST of Fairfax, Virginia, and the mk53 Nulka decoy launching system, developed by the Australian Defence Science and Technology Organisation in Canberra and Lockheed Martin Sippican in Massachusetts.
+The ship is equipped with the AN / SLQ-25A Nixie towed decoy system from Argon ST of Fairfax, Virginia, and the mk53 Nulka decoy launching system developed by the Australian Defence Science and Technology Organisation in Canberra and Lockheed Martin Sippican in Massachusetts.

-The Raytheon AN / SLQ-32A (V) 2 ESM (electronic support measures) system is a detection and jamming system which provides surveillance, warning and electronic countermeasures against missile attack.
+Nulka is a hovering rocket system, which deflects incoming missiles away from the ship.
+The Raytheon AN / SLQ-32A (V) 2 electronic support measures (ESM) system is a detection and jamming system, providing surveillance, warning, and electronic countermeasures against missile attack.

 Sensors and propulsion

-The ship is powered by four Colt-Pielstick 2.5 STC diesel engines developing 10,400hp each.
+The ship is powered by four Colt-Pielstick 2.5 STC diesel engines, developing 10,400hp each.
 The main reduction gears from Philadelphia Gear Corp turn two shafts with Bird Johnson controllable pitch propellers.

-A new high-power 'low-drag’ propeller hub design provides improved propeller efficiency.
+A new high-power, ‘low-drag’ propeller hub design provides improved propeller efficiency.